 If you're dead-set (no pun intended) on spookifying your eyes for the holiday, don't grab lenses from a random Halloween store or—even worse—a random site on the internet.
 Instead, hit up your eye doctor, get a prescription, and purchase them from a licensed provider.
 (Or maybe just try a smoky eye look instead.)

 Then follow these guidelines from Dr. Fartash for playing it safe:

 - Clean and store them properly—the same way you would with regular lenses.
 Wash your hands before and after, use fresh solution and a clean case, and make sure you're not making these contact lens mistakes.

 - You really, really shouldn't sleep in them.
-"Because of the coloring, these types of lenses are a lot thicker, so oxygen is not going to get into the eye as much as regular lenses," says Dr. Fartash.
+You shouldn't sleep in reagular contacts either, btw, but "because of the coloring, these types of lenses are a lot thicker, so oxygen is not going to get into the eye as much as regular lenses," says Dr. Fartash.
 "That means you're more prone to infections and irritating your eye."

 - Don't swap with a friend.
-You wouldn't share regular lenses—so why should decorative ones be any different?
+You wouldn't share regular contacts—so why should prescription Halloween contact lenses be any different?

 - Keep them for three or four weeks tops.
 You can keep them around for this year's circuit of Halloween parties, but definitely don't think you can hold onto them for next year.
 "The lenses are not made to last a long time," says Dr. Fartash.
 "They're plastic, so they'll degrade a little bit.
 Your doctor can tell you the life expectancy of the specific lens you buy."